mahmoud-bebars/mahmoud-bebars/README.md

 {
-  "about": "Hi 👋, I'm Mahmoud bebars, working as Software Engineer @ Think Solution ", "life": "A passionate Developer & Writer. from Egypt", "Working_on": "Passing Knowledge to Others.", "looking_for": "Learning New Technologies & Integrating with AI Engines", "find_me_with": "mahmoud.bebars.me@gmail.com",
+  "about": "Hi 👋, I'm Mahmoud bebars, working as Software Engineer @ Think Solution ", "life": "A passionate Developer & Writer. from Egypt", "Working_on": "Lauching My New SaaS Application Dinefy.app", "looking_for": "Learning New Technologies & Integrating with AI Engines", "find_me_with": "mahmoud.bebars.me@gmail.com",
 }